 The notice of change of assessment reports a value for land, a value for improvements (Fair Market Imp.) and the total value for each parcel.
 The word "improvement" in this sense refers to any building, outbuilding, or other structure on your property.
 This value can change with the real estate market.
-A change in improvement value does not necessarily mean that anything has physically changed on your property, but typically represents the appreciation or depreciation of the property over time.
+A change in improvement value does not necessarily mean that anything has physically changed on your property, but may represent the appreciation or depreciation of the property over time.

-Why was my value change percentage different from the reported average change?
+Why was my value change different from the reported average change?

 Albemarle County consists of diverse properties and locations ranging from pastoral farm settings to close-set urban subdivisions.
 Even within the same type of property, different areas can be more sought after in the real estate market than other areas.
-Assessed values are derived from several market factors that are indicated and supported by recent property sales.
-Those sales may show values going up and down in different areas at differing rates at the same time.
-The average is a simple calculation of the overall change for the entire County and should not be considered a guide for the change in Market Value of any individual property or neighborhood.
+Assessed values are derived from a number of market